shanamatthews/shanamatthews.github.io/_posts/2015-02-28-test-markdown.md

 tags: [test]
 ---

-David Smith - aka [@revodavid](https://twitter.com/revodavid) recently posted on Twitter about his recreation of the ["Not Hotdog"] - https://twitter.com/revodavid/status/981639949362647040. (https://medium.com/@timanglade/how-hbos-silicon-valley-built-not-hotdog-with-mobile-tensorflow-keras-react-native-ef03260747f3) app 🌭, and I can't lie I was pretty jealous.
+David Smith - aka [@revodavid](https://twitter.com/revodavid) recently posted on Twitter about his recreation of the ["Not Hotdog"](https://medium.com/@timanglade/how-hbos-silicon-valley-built-not-hotdog-with-mobile-tensorflow-keras-react-native-ef03260747f3) app 🌭- and I can't lie I was pretty jealous.

+{: .box-note}
+**Note:** This is a notification box.

+{: .box-note}
+The tweet in question: https://twitter.com/revodavid/status/981639949362647040

 I've been wanting to make my own recreation of this app for a long time, especially since I started going through [fast.ai](http://www.fast.ai/)'s updated [Deep Learning course](http://course.fast.ai/).
 Naturally, my first thought was to create this myself, using the fastai library.
 And then I realized it was 11pm and I needed to be up at 6am for a flight the next day...